FREQUENTLY ASKED QUESTIONS

 What is the difference between Midnight Series™ and Craftsman Series™ holsters?

 The Midnight Series™ holsters are only offered in black leather (cow or horse), with black Kydex®, and black hardware.
 These holsters use the same quality materials as our Craftsman Series™ and are all handmade with the same care.
 The only difference in the finishing of the leather is that the Midnight Series™ holster's edges are not hand-sanded or burnished, but are still beveled for comfort.
+Combat Cut holsters and Omega Midnight series now (as of Nov.
+1, 2020) feature finished edges, the same as our Craftsman Series holsters.

 Why doesn't my light or laser bearing weapon holster have great retention?